 All instructional staff members at the school level and at the School Administrative Office are responsible for monitoring student progress.
 Assessments and data driven decision making are paramount to the on-going achievement of Suffolk Public Schools' students.
 This process includes collecting and managing data, analyzing and synthesizing data, and using the data for overall school improvement.
 Our role in the data collection process includes: reviewing pertinent findings of educational research, reviewing current school, district, state and national goals for student learning, analyzing student learning needs and defining desired results for student learning.
-In addition, the elementary instructional staff identifies strengths and weaknesses, collects evidence of instructional and organizational effectiveness and defines goals for strengthening and building the capacity of the school's instructional and organizational effectiveness.
+In addition, the elementary instructional staff identifies strengths and weaknesses, collects evidence of instructional and organizational effectiveness.
 Suffolk Public Schools provides various ways in which parents can monitor student progress.
 Each student receives a progress report during the middle of each nine-week period.
 Report cards are distributed at the end of the nine weeks period.
 Additionally, parents may sign up with the School Counselor to gain access to Home Access Center.
 Parents with access to Home Access Center may monitor students' progress as often as they would like to access the site.
 Parents who need additional information may contact the school to schedule a conference with the instructor(s).